eibex/reaction-light/README.md

 ```

 ## Commands
-All commands require an admin role set in `config.ini`.
+All commands require an admin role which you can set by using `rl!admin` (requires administrator permissions on the server).
 The bot will reply with missing permissions otherwise.
 In the following list the default prefix `rl!` is used, but it can be freely changed in the `config.ini` file.

 - `rl!help` shows this set of commands along with a link to the repository.
 - `rl!new` starts the creation process for a new reaction role message.
 Check [below](#example) for an example.